kuspia/MERN_course/tools.md

 check this to deplpoy reactjs + nodejs (note as both run on diff port but after we combine in a build folder the problem get solved)

+Infact its good practice to build folder ```build``` when working with reactjs so that server and client are on same port

+and tbh still you can run and make edits ```yarn build``` reflects the changes and observe it

+but still it is not recommened becz everytime to see the changes we need to build but same is not true when we are at two differrent ports